TRIUMPH IN THE FACE OF ADVERSITY: PADMA’S STORY

 My name is Padma.
-I live in a small village in Pali District, Rajasthan, India.
+I’m 21 years old and live in a small village in Pali District, Rajasthan, India.
 My journey till now, even during these young years, has been filled with harsh realities – things I never expected could happen to me.

 When I was in the 8th Standard, my parents got me married along with my elder brothers and sisters.
 This custom of getting brothers and sisters mass married is common in my region to cut down on wedding costs.
 While boys are often given the freedom to continue studying after marriage, girls are expected to stay home.
 My father told my in-laws that he wouldn’t send me to their house for at least a year after the marriage, so I could finish the school year.
 Shortly though, my in-laws started pressuring my father to send me to their home and finally my father relented.